What is Atrial Fibrillation?

 Is managing AF is all about preventing stroke?

 Of course NOT, but that is the most crucial aspect of management.
 The other important issue is to stop your heart from beating fast when in atrial fibrillation.
 The usual heart rate is 60 to 70 beats per minute.
 In AF, this could go up to anywhere from 80 to 170 beats per minute.
 If this continues for a long time, “heart fatigue” could happen, which is actually heart giving up, and that’s when heart failure comes into the picture.
 Heart rate control can usually be achieved by medications.
 So the two parts of managing AF are 1) Preventing stroke and 2) Controlling your heart rate.

-I was told that my heartbeat should be regular, as that's how it's meant to be.
+I was told that my heartbeat should be regular, as that's how it's meant to be, isn't that true?

 Well, that’s sort of true.
 The normal/regular heartbeat or “Sinus rhythm” can be achieved in two ways.
 Either with medications or via electrical interventions.
 The problem is that neither way is perfect.
-Unless you are complaining of some symptoms which could be linked to AF, there is no significant point in reverting you to sinus rhythm as long as 1. you are protected against stroke and 2. your heart rate is within normal range and not fast.
+Unless you complain of some symptoms linked to AF, there is no significant point in reverting you to sinus rhythm as long as 1. you are protected against stroke and 2. your heart rate is within normal range and not fast.

 That largely depends on your complaints and symptoms.
 The routine initial tests, of course, after a physical exam, are ECG (Electrocardiogram) and an Echocardiogram.
 ECG shows how fast your heart is beating and establishes the diagnosis of Atrial Fibrillation and Echocardiogram shows how the heart is functioning and whether there is any underlying valvular disease, causing the fibrillation.

 Two electrocardiograms showing showing the difference between sinus rhythm and atrial fibrillation.